cconrad/cconrad.github.io/content/blog/2013-09-22-using-the-windows-key-to-open-xfce-application-menu.md

   - pc-bsd
   - xfce
   - system-administration
-teaser: 'How to open your Xfce''s application menu using the Windows key in three easy steps:'
 title: Using the Windows key to open Xfce application menu
 wordpress_id: 605
 wordpress_url: http://www.clausconrad.com/?p=605